 Format and Appearance.
-We appreciate all resumes, regardless of the font type treatment, spacing, etc. Below are just some general tips to help organize and structure your resume’s appearance.
+We appreciate all resumes, regardless of the font type treatment, spacing, etc. Below are some general tips to help organize and structure your resume’s appearance.
 Your final goal should be a resume that is one page long and easy to read.

 - Position locations flush right

 - Position employment period(s) flush right, underneath the locations